-Within Oracle Service Cloud, there is no hard limit regarding the number of contact records that can be associated with an organization.
+Within Oracle B2C Service, there is no hard limit regarding the number of contact records that can be associated with an organization.
 However, in cases where hundreds of contacts are associated to a single organization, you will likely see performance issues arise regarding opening incidents and organizations.
 The more contacts that are associated with an organization, the more likely it is that your staff members will experience delays when opening the org record or associated records, including incidents and contacts.

 Impact of Numerous Contacts Associated with an Organization Record: If you have too many contact records associated with an organization, opening that organization record (or any incident or contact record associated with that organization) can take several minutes to load.
 In cases where an organization has more than 500 contacts, users typically experience lengthy load times at the Support Console when editing or viewing incidents or contact records for that organization as well as the organization record itself.